We are excited to announce our 2019-20 season!

 Verdi’s Il trovatore has long been a staple of opera houses all over the world, and OSJ has produced it only rarely, as it requires rare voices.
 We look forward to presenting a cast of accomplished artists who will sing under Music Director Joseph Marcheso’s baton, and be directed by the truly insightful stage director, Brad Dalton.
 As an aside, this is an opera that helped make Irene Dalis, our founder, one of the most celebrated dramatic mezzo sopranos in the world.

 Mozart’s fairy-book opera, The Magic Flute – complete with dragon and forest creatures, an evil queen and saintly father figure – will bring the season to a close.
-Stage direction by Brad Dalton will ensure clear and affecting acting, and conductor Donato Cabrera, making his Opera San Josè debut, will conduct this timelessly classic score, Mozart’s most mature and popular opera.
+Stage direction by Brad Dalton will ensure clear and affecting acting, and Donato Cabrera, Music Director of the California Symphony, will make his Opera San José debut conducting this timelessly classic score, Mozart’s most mature and popular opera.
 Featuring an enormous cast and truly unique sets and costumes, this Magic Flute will provide an uplifting close to a season we hope will bring you lasting memories of meaningful theatrical and musical experiences.